-Phuket’s Seahorse City
+Anemone Reef Phuket’s Seahorse City

-It’s immediately obvious how this Phuket scuba diving site got it’s name, the top of the reef is carpeted with heteractis magnifica anemones.
+It’s immediately obvious how Anemone Reef got it’s name.
+This great Phuket diving site is carpeted with heteractis magnifica anemones.
 They do have a mild sting so make sure your buoyancy is correct before you leave the decent line.